lewisknewton/questionnaire-engine/README.md

 To define questions of these types, use the appropriate *property*.

-The following is an example of a valid `single-select` question:
+The following is an example of a valid `single-select` question, taken from [example.json](questionnaires/example.json):

 ```json
 "questions": [